 Two-Stage Written Requests.
 In the rare case that a party has filed an action seeking emergent relief (e.g. a temporary restraining order or preliminary injunction) and believes the Court will require a certified copy of the administrative record quickly, the Office of State Review will allow for the submission of a request for the certified administrative record in two stages.
 In the first stage, as soon as it becomes apparent that the court will need a copy of the administrative hearing record, a written request may be filed that addresses items in guidelines a-d above and indicates that the requesting party will be inquiring with respect to how the court chambers prefers to receive the administrative record.
 Once the party has had an opportunity to consult with court staff, in the second stage of the request, a second letter to the Office of State Review can be submitted by the requesting party confirming the information required by part e of the guidelines above that addresses how and from whom the court wishes to receive the certified administrative record.

 Court Orders.
 It is unnecessary to seek formal Court orders directing the production of a certified hearing record.
 A party requesting to have the certified administrative record provided to the Court by any method need not obtain a formal court order, but may merely identify in their written letter request to the Office of State Review the name of the Court personnel or the assigned Judge from whom the party has received the instructions and/or confirmation regarding record submission.
+A party should not submit a proposed order to a court that imposes a deadline on the Office of State Review to provide a certified administrative record, especially without consulting with the Office of State Review.

 Any practice by which a party unilaterally places dates and procedures for the Office of State Review to transmit a certified copy of the administrative hearing record in a proposed order to a Court without consulting the Office of State Review first is strongly discouraged.